kickthemooon/devops-utils/README.md

 ```
 _> dou info
 ```
-By default the highest versions are used.
+By default, the highest versions are used.
+You can also take a look at [versions.yaml](versions.yaml).

 ### Change versions